Favorite English Ebooks to Dive Into Just Before School

-A healthy blend of excitement and nervousness in just the right balance is in their felt by children and parents alike.
-New avenues appear, milestones are set, doors to imagination open and opportunities galore.
+A healthy blend of excitement and nervousness, in just the right balance, is felt by children and parents alike.
+New avenues appear, milestones are set, doors to imagination open, and opportunities abound.

-Soon things will go back to where we left them, and it will be time to press the play button.
+Soon, it will be time to press the play button once again.

-Then, with the same excitement and nervousness—albeit in different proportions this time—we will send our kids on their way to the first day of school.
+Then, with that same excitement and nervousness—albeit in different proportions—we will send our children on their way to the first day of school.

-After months having them at home with us, sending our children back to school might give us an unsettled feeling as well, that same feeling we had when we sent them through the doors for their first day at school.
+After months of having them at home with us, sending our children back to school may bring with it a familiar sense of unease—the same feeling we experienced when we first watched them walk through the school doors on their very first day.

 Fortunately, Qatar National Library’s online resources offer many ways to help your children deal with their first day of school.
 Talk About Starting School, from Ladybird books, is available through the Booki online library.
 Published in 1977, the illustrations will take you down nostalgia lane, but the text and the aim to prepare a child for school is still relevant today.